Nasser-Mohammed/Nasser-Mohammed.github.io/_pages/notes/analysis/lebintegral.md

 author_profile: false
 ---
 <hr style="border: 2px solid black;">
-This will be a pretty brief section.
-I will list the primary ideas of integration theory and their applications.
-We begin with defining the integral on the easiest case, simple functions.
-I will skip Bounded Convergence theorem, as the other two convergence theorems are much more useful and important.
+Once we established a rigorous theory to the measurement of sets, it is natural to begin the development of integration.
+We begin by defining the integral on the easiest case, simple functions, and use these results to build up to a more general integral.

 Integral of Simple Functions
 ===